 6. Rapid Rewards dining

-8. Book a Southwest Vacations package
+8. Southwest Vacations

 Southwest has a variety of hotel partners that let you earn Rapid Rewards points on your stays.
 To earn points on a specific hotel stay, you’ll have to make a loyalty account with the corresponding hotel chain and set your points preferences to Southwest Rapid Rewards.
 If you go this route, you’ll earn Rapid Rewards points instead of hotel points for each stay.

 You can earn points for participating in market research surveys with Rewards for Opinions.
 It’s free to join, and you’ll be able to take surveys whenever you want.
 However, earning rewards from these surveys may not be worthwhile, as the payout is usually paltry compared to the time you spend answering questions.

-11. Earn points on utilities and gas
+11. Utilities and gas purchases

-The last resort for getting Rapid Rewards points is buying them from the airline.
-While we don’t recommend this for most people, it can be a good option if you need just a few more points to book an award flight.
+The last resort for obtaining Rapid Rewards points is buying them from the airline.
+While we don’t recommend this for most people, it can be a good option if you only need a few more points to book an award flight.

 Below are some common questions about Southwest’s rewards program.